 Those meeting these qualifications will be further evaluated by healthcare professionals to determine if the Quality Inn will provide appropriate temporary isolation housing for their unique circumstances.
 Isolated individuals at the Quality Inn will receive care from Partners HealthCare medical professionals, along with food and hygiene supplies provided by MEMA.
 There will also be mental health support services from North Suffolk Mental Health Association.
 This safe housing option will be available for 60 days.

-Starting Monday April 13, patients with symptoms of Covid-19 are eligible for testing at MGH Chelsea.
 One doesn’t need to be a patient of MGH to qualify.
 There is also not a need to have health insurance, and immigration status does not matter.

 Appointments are STRONGLY encouraged, but walk-ins will not be turned away.
 If anyone has one of the following symptoms, please call 617-724-7000, to schedule an appointment for evaluation and testing: